followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/50 Selection/20 API/1 Initial and Runtime Selection.md

 Use the [selectedRowKeys](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#selectedRowKeys) option to select rows initially.
-Note that to access a row by its key, you should specify the [key](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#key) option in the [Store](/Documentation/Guide/Data_Layer/Data_Layer/#Creating_DataSource/What_Are_Stores) that underlies the [dataSource](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource).
+Note that to access a row by its key, you should specify the **DataGrid**'s [keyExpr](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#keyExpr) or the Store's [key](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#key) option.

 ---
 ##### jQuery